lpaolini/Striptease/README.md

 ### SubStrip

-*SubStrip* wraps and instance of *Strip* for addressing a subsection.
+*SubStrip* wraps an instance of *Strip* for addressing a subsection.

 Example 1